maxgrossenbacher/nlp_yelp_reviews/README.md

 ## Part 3:
 ### Classifying Reviews Using Machine learning:
 #### Baseline:
 [Multinomal Naive Bayes](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.MultinomialNB.html#sklearn.naive_bayes.MultinomialNB) is the standard Baseline model for Bag-of-words classification of text.
 Models were trained on 10,000 TF-IDF vectors with 4-fold cross validation.
 [Weighted F1 Score](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.f1_score.html) was used to account for possible imbalance in classes.
+These models will be used as a baseline to which future models will be compared.

 | Target/Label | Parameters | Mean Train Score | Mean Test Score |
 |:------------:|:----------:|:----------------:|:---------------:|